Anshumangok/URL-Shortener/README.md

 # URL Shortener Service

-A containerized URL shortening service built with FastAPI and Redis.
+A containerized URL shortening service built with FastAPI and MongoDB.
 This service allows you to create short URLs for sharing long links more efficiently.

----

-## 📚 Table of Contents
+## Table of Contents
 - [Features](#features)
 - [Prerequisites](#prerequisites)
 - [Quick Start Guide (Copy-Paste)](#quick-start-guide-copy-paste)